mobo-d/DirHV-EGO/README.md

   * e.g., Inverted DTLZ2,  N=210, M=3, D=6, maxFE=300.

-If you have any questions or feedback, please feel free to contact  liazhao5-c@my.cityu.edu.hk and qingfu.zhang@cityu.edu.hk.
+If you have any questions or feedback, please feel free to contact  liang.zhao@cityu.edu.hk and qingfu.zhang@cityu.edu.hk.

 ## Citation